The Navigation Service

 frame asworld

 .
-Select the Geometry drop-down menu.Configure a Geometry for the base that reflects its physical dimensions.
-Reference these instructions to configure your geometry and measure the physical dimensions of your base.
+Select the Geometry dropdown menu.Configure a Geometry for the base that reflects its physical dimensions.
+Measure the physical dimensions of your base and use them to configure the size of your geometry.
+Units are in mm.

 (0,0,0)